max-mapper/get-dat/markdown/01-init.md

 When you are asked to "run" something it means you should enter it in your terminal.

-1. Run `ls`.
-This displays a list of all files in the directory.
+1. Download the contents of this repository and navigate to its directory at the terminal.
 1. Run `dat init`.
-This will establish the current directory as a dat repository, with dat’s data stored `data.dat`.
-You'll also see a `package.json` file, which will be used to store configuration data.
-We'll get to that later.
+This will establish the current directory as a dat repository.
+You'll be prompted for a name, description, and publisher for your new data—just hit "enter" to accept the suggested defaults.

-1. Run `ls` again and note that `data.dat` is now listed.
-The `data.dat` directory is where dat stores data internally.
+You now have a dat repository! dat's internal data store is in a new directory, named `data.dat`.